SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 - SSE-KMS
 - Client Side Encryption with KMS key <br />
 Athena does not support SSE with customer-provided keys (SSE-C), nor does it support client-side encryption using a client-side master key.
+3. The setup for querying an encrypted dataset in Amazon S3 and the options in Athena to encrypt query results are independent.
+Each option is enabled and configured separately.
+You can use different encryption methods or keys for each.
+This means that reading encrypted data in Amazon S3 doesn't automatically encrypt Athena query results in Amazon S3.
+The opposite is also true.
+Encrypting Athena query results in Amazon S3 doesn't encrypt the underlying dataset in Amazon S3.
+4. Regardless of whether you use options for encrypting data at rest in Amazon S3, transport layer security (TLS) encrypts objects in-transit between Athena resources and between Athena and Amazon S3.
+Query results that stream to JDBC or ODBC clients are encrypted using TLS.
+5. Users need to have additional IAM permission for AWS KMS to access the data in s3 encrypted by AWS KMS encryption key.
+6. In addition to encrypting data at rest in Amazon S3, Amazon Athena uses Transport Layer Security (TLS) encryption for data in-transit between Athena and Amazon S3, and between Athena and customer applications accessing it.

 ## AWS IoT

 AWS IoT Architecture: